hitoshi-watase/sercrod/docs/reference/directives/event-click.md

 - `@click.prevent` on a submit button to stop the native form submission and handle the post yourself (via `*post`, `fetch`, or any other mechanism).
 - Using `@click` on `type="button"` buttons for actions that should not submit forms at all.

-For clicks on form controls (inputs, textareas, selects) or on buttons that are treated as input controls, Nablla performs a lightweight child update to keep focus stable while still reflecting data changes.
+For clicks on form controls (inputs, textareas, selects) or on buttons that are treated as input controls, Sercrod performs a lightweight child update to keep focus stable while still reflecting data changes.

 #### Modifiers